Stephanie holding her easiest ham recipe for a crowd on Easter

 The tight foil seal is everything — don’t skip it.
 Use heavy duty foil and seal the edges down well.
 This is what keeps your ham juicy.
 Start checking the internal temperature about 30 minutes before your estimated finish time.
 USDA recommends spiral-cut cooked hams reach 140°F internal temperature.

-Why This Easiest Ham Recipe Works Every Single Time
+Why This Easiest Ham Recipe Works

 The secret to this easiest ham recipe is pineapple juice and patience.
 The pineapple juice does double duty — it adds a gentle sweetness and keeps the meat incredibly moist while it warms through.
 I save my pineapple juice whenever I make Pineapple Casserole the day before, so nothing goes to waste.
 The whole cloves go in around the outside of the ham, and as it bakes they perfume the whole kitchen with the most incredible holiday smell.
 Then you cover it tightly with foil — and I mean tightly — and let the oven do all the work.